mig-hub/web-utils/README.md

 --------------------------------------------

 It truncates a string like what you have in blog summaries.
 It automatically removes tags and line breaks.
-The length is 320 by default.
-When the original string was longer, it puts an ellipsis at the end which can be replaced by whatever you put as a 3rd argument. e.g. `'...and more'`.
+The size is 320 by default.
+When the original string was longer, it puts an ellipsis at the end which can be replaced by whatever you put as a 3rd argument. e.g. `"...and more"`.

 `regex_for_query(query, exhaustive=true)`
 -----------------------------------------